Project · 2025–2026

 /aɪ.pi.eɪ/ (IPA) Drill

 The International Phonetic Alphabet (IPA) is the universal way to write down how words sound.
-One set of symbols covers every sound in every language: it's the system behind pronunciation guides in dictionaries, language textbooks, and speech tools worldwide.
+One set of symbols is designed to cover every sound in every language: it’s the system behind pronunciation guides in dictionaries, language textbooks, and speech tools worldwide.
+IPA Drill is the tool I built to learn it, designed and built end-to-end in conversation with Claude Code.

 IPA word shown